 “Being able to choose work that is rewarding is a privilege.”

 Sharon Kruvi, LMFT

 Bio coming soon.

 Elizabeth Nua, LMFT

-Elizabeth Nua obtained a Bachelor of Arts in Psychology from University of California, San Diego and a Master of Science in Counseling with specialization in Marriage, Family and Child Therapy from University of Phoenix.
+Elizabeth Nua obtained a Bachelor of Arts in Psychology from University of California, San Diego and a Master of Science in Counseling with specialization in Family, Child and Couples Therapy from University of Phoenix.
 Professionally, she started her journey with Palomar Family Counseling and has provided therapy for over ten years in office and school-based settings to families, children, teens, and young adults, ages 3-21.
 Within her 10 years’ experience, she has professionally grown into management and supervisory positions while continuing to work with individuals and families.
 She has a passion for working with parents, teens, and children ages 3+ and strongly believes “everyone is an individual and requires an individualized approach to therapy”.
 She believes in the importance of empowering individuals and families to facilitate growth, understanding, and skill-building necessary to support mental health needs.

 Sheilamarie Racicot, LMFT

 Sheilamarie Racicot, a Licensed Marriage and Family Therapist is the current Manager of Mandated and Group Services at Palomar Family Counseling Service, Inc. An experienced clinician she has been involved in clinical practice for over 25 years as both a clinical service provider and a Behavioral Healthcare Director.
 Her background includes expertise in domestic violence, addiction, depression, and anxiety disorders.
 Cross cultural counseling is her first love.